Install an Environment ActiveGate on Windows

 For installation defaults, including default directories, see ActiveGate default settings for Windows.

-After Environment ActiveGate connects to Dynatrace, installation is complete and OneAgent is reconfigured to send monitoring data through Environment ActiveGate.
+After your ActiveGate connects to Dynatrace, installation is complete and OneAgent is reconfigured to send monitoring data through ActiveGate.

-To check the status of the installation, click Show deployment status and select the Dynatrace ActiveGates tab.
+- To check the status of the installation, select Show deployment status and switch to the Dynatrace ActiveGates tab.